isabellelwang/MIT-AJL-Team1/README.md

 # MIT-AJL-Team1

 Project Overview:
-The project aims to increase awareness for the harmful social implications of AI and reduce significant threats.
+The project aims to increase awareness for the harmful social implications of AI and reduce significant discriminatory threats.

 Real World Impact:
 The model should classify skin conditions across diverse skin tones to increase fairness in dermatology and ensure that historically underrepresented groups deserve fair treatment.